deemp/flakes/README.md

   nix run .# .
   ```

-- A Codium instance with the promised tools should open.
+- A VSCodium instance should open

+- Open a terminal in VSCodium

 - Learn about `manager`'s supported commands